scality/bert-e/bert_e/docs/USER_DOC.md

 > Note: to merge the queue above, the only build to succeed is `q/3.0` for #44.
 Refer to scenario 1 for more information.

-All those state can be found on Bert-E's ui.
+All those states can be found on Bert-E's UI.

 > Note: Bert-E will not notify the user if a build fails inside the queue.